gayatripanda5/SpCas9-FnCas9-data/README.md

 2. analysis_scripts : Jupyter notebooks and Python scripts used for analysing simulation data.
    This repository consists of separate repositories containing inputs used for performing different analyses.

-## All the simulation input (prmtop, inpcrd) can be accessed from the drive link :
+## All the simulation input (prmtop, inpcrd) can be accessed from the drive link:
 https://drive.google.com/drive/u/0/folders/1QWCM3Ip4flx-d-e0MNzYq2qlxUyo7um5

 Due to different input requirements for different analysis, not all files have been uploaded to this repository.
 Any additional files can be provided upon request.